Stock market today: Wall Street drifts around its records before a busy week - ExBulletin

 NEW YORK (AP) U.S. stocks are drifting around record highs Monday.

-The S&P 500 was down 0.1% in early trading, having hit its last all-time high set this year and its 16th winning week in the last 18.
-The Dow Jones Industrial Average was down 145 points, or 0.4%, as of 9:40 a.m.
-Eastern Time, and the Nasdaq Composite Index was down 0.1%.
+The S&P 500 was down 0.1% in morning trading, after hitting its last all-time high set this year and its 16th winning week in the last 18.
+The Dow Jones Industrial Average was down 60 points, or 0.2%, as of 10:30 a.m.
+Eastern Time, and the Nasdaq Composite Index was down 0.3%.

-U.S. stocks have climbed since late October on enthusiasm over slowing inflation, the possibility of interest rate cuts and the U.S. economy has so far shrugged off recession forecasts.
+Momentum in U.S. stocks is slowing after soaring amid enthusiasm that inflation appears to be easing, interest rate cuts may be coming and the U.S. economy has until presently ignored recession forecasts.
 At the same time, the frenzy around artificial intelligence technology has propelled some stocks to stratospheric heights.

-Super Micro Computer, which sells servers and storage systems used in AI and other computers, jumped another 18.7% on Monday.
-This figure has already more than tripled in 2024, after more than tripling last year.
+Super Micro Computer, which sells servers and storage systems used in AI and other computers, jumped another 19.5% on Monday.
+It had already more than tripled in 2024 after more than tripling last year.

-This is the stock's first trading since announcing its entry into the S&P 500 index of the largest U.S. stocks on March 18.
+This is the stock's first trading since announcing it would join the S&P 500 index of the largest U.S. stocks in two weeks.
 Such a move could generate even more investment in the company.

 The poster child for the AI craze is Nvidia, whose chips are powering much of the shift to AI.
-It rose another 3.7% on Monday to take its gain for the young year so far to 72.2% after more than tripling in 2023.
+It rose another 3.6% on Monday to take its gain for the young year so far to 72.2% after more than tripling in 2023.
+This is the strongest force pushing up the S&P 500.

 Such surges are reinforced by rising profits and the expectation that tremendous growth will continue.
 But they also raise concerns about another potential bubble as prices rise at breakneck speed.